-A variety of opportunities are available to NIACC students through the North Iowa Community Auditorium, a modern 1156-seat facility located on the NIACC campus.
-Students perform regularly on stage through the NIACC vocal and instrumental music departments, as well as the theatre department.
-In addition to student and community shows, performances by nationally and internationally known artists are available to NIACC students, often at reduced prices.
+A variety of opportunities are available to NIACC students through the North lowa Community Auditorium, a modern 1156-seat facility located on the NIACC campus.
+Students perform regularly on stage through the NIACC vocal and instrumental music departments.
+In addition to student and community shows, performances by nationally and internationally known artists are available to

+NIACC students, often at reduced prices.

 Before the show or between classes, students may browse through the Auditorium Gallery where they will see various exhibits created by famous artists and NIACC art faculty and students.